To visit a place twice, whether a city or country, is like a second date. You may need the extra time to feel that spark…or decide to let it burn out.

 There is beauty in visiting a place you liked, or didn’t like, again.
 You learn and see more, maybe decide it is just not for you, or have a whole new appreciation for the destination.
 It all depends.
 After reflecting on my own travels, here are a few reasons why you should visit a place twice, including cities that I need to give a second chance.

 Location: Athens, Greece

 Sometimes, our bad travel experiences are situational.
-I already know I want to go back to Greece one day.
+I already know I want to go back to Greece one day, because it’s most definitely a location worth another trip.
 That’s a no-brainer.
 But I feel like my Athens experience was particularly sour because of my creepy hostel staff, and excessive catcallers around said hostel.
 Next time, I’ll know where and where not to book.
 Athens deserves better and I don’t want that one hostel experience to define it forever.